Robert Rosenthal (businessman): Other

-Rosenthal is a Trustee and member of the Board or Advisors of Northwell Health.
-He currently serves as Treasurer of the Northwell Health System and co-chairman of the Investment Committee.
+Rosenthal is a Northwell Health System Trustee, Treasurer and member of the Board of Advisor.
+He is co-chairman of the Investment Committee.
 He is also chairman of the advisory board for North Shore University Hospital, the largest hospital in the system.

 In May 2014, Rosenthal was recognized by the United Hospital Fund with their Distinguished Trustee Award for his service at Northwell Health.

-Rosenthal was elected to the board of trustees of Hofstra University in 2006 and currently holds the position of Vice Chairman.
-Additionally he is the Chairman of their Endowment Committee.
+Rosenthal was elected to the board of trustees of Hofstra University in 2006 and served as Vice Chairman and former Chairman of their Endowment Committee.
+He retired from the Hofstra Board in October 2025.

 On September 24, 2015, Robert D. Rosenthal was presented with one of five Awards for Alumni Achievement at Hofstra's annual Alumni Awards Dinner on September 24, 2015.

-On May 2, 2019, Hofstra University held its 23rd Annual Gala and honored Robert D. Rosenthal for his years of dedication and service to the UniversityThe event raised a record-breaking 2.6 million dollars for scholarship.
+On May 2, 2019, Hofstra University held its 23rd Annual Gala and honored Robert D. Rosenthal for his years of dedication and service to the University.
+The event raised a record-breaking 2.6 million dollars for scholarship.
 In addition to being the event honoree, Bob was presented with the Presidential Medal, one of the most prestigious awards given by the university.
 Past Presidential Medal recipients include Dr. Henry Kissinger, Frank Sinatra, and Eli Weisel, among others.

 Personal life

 Robert D. Rosenthal married Jodi Bernstein on August 7, 1993.
 He has four children – Julie, Jennifer (married to Adam Leitman Bailey), Lindsay (married to Andrew Maller), and Gregory.
 He is a member of the New York Breeders Association, racing horses out of Saratoga, Aqueduct, and Belmont.
 One of his horses, Galloping Grocer, named for his longtime partner in the horse business, Ira Waldbaum, was the 2 year old NY champion in 2004.
-In October 2017, Berning Rose, a 2-year-old filly that Bob owns with Bradford Bernstein won the Maid of the Mist which is a New York-bred stakes race held at Belmont Park.
+In October 2017, Berning Rose, a 2-year-old filly that Bob owns with Bradford Bernstein won the Maid of the Mist, which is a New York-bred stakes race held at Belmont Park.
+Two of her off spring, Bernietakescharge and Bernieandtherose, won a combined five stakes races in 2025.

 In recent years, Rosenthal has become more active in the Republican Party hosting events for Mitt Romney in 2012 and for the former Secretary of State, Condoleezza Rice and Senators Orrin Hatch and Bob Corker in 2014.
 In addition, in 2014 he hosted an event for Speaker of the House John Boehner and candidate for United States Congress, in New York's 1st congressional district, Lee Zeldin (who was subsequently elected to Congress).
+He has also co-chaired events for Congressman Andrew R. Garbarino (R-NY-02) along with former Speaker of the U.S. House of Representatives Kevin McCarthy and Speaker of the House Mike Johnson.